alexfinnarn/alexfinnarn/README.md

 - Bringing HTML-over-the-wire (HOTwire) to more web platforms
 - Fixing the hiring process via my own methodlogy, app, and consulting
-- Providing a better conert-going experience through an open source project networking phones and speakers into an array of awesomeness
+- Providing a better concert-going experience through an open source project networking phones and speakers into an array of awesomeness